Wisley: Wisley Church

 Wisley parish church was built by the Normans in the mid 12th century and the church has no later additions.
 Even the dedication of the church is lost.

 Three consecration crosses still remain.
 There are remains of medieval frescos on the south wall of the nave and behind the pulpit.
 The chancel arch, of chalkstone, and both the north and south chancel windows are original.
 The roof with a queen post, and bellcote, with one bell, are later.
 A porch was added in the Stuart period.
 The Victorian restoration of 1872 reconstructed the western half in a neo-Norman style, including the two west windows, and added the vestry.
 Originally there was a Norman font, but that was replaced by the present Victorian one; the pulpit is also Victorian.

 On the south wall is the Royal Arms of George III.
 The East window and north and south windows of the nave are late Gothic style from 1627.
 The stained-glass is by Powell and Sons, given in 1909 in memory of Mr and Mrs Buxton; Charles Buxton was a local M.P.
 Beside the pulpit is a scrolled iron Elizabethan hour-glass holder.
 One pew is dated 1630, but the remainder are Victorian, and the panel behind the organ is from 1915.

 Amenities

-Wisley Golf Club is in the village.
+The 27-hole Wisley Golf Club opened in 1991.